SemTech23/CQs-Repository/README.md

 # CQs Repository

 A repository dedicated to collecting Competency Questions (CQs).
 This is an ongoing project, and the page will be continuously updated.
 For each resource, whether it's a dataset of CQs or individual ontologies, we provide the resource name, the number of CQs, a description of the related paper(s) along with the link to the paper, and a direct link to the corresponding CQs.
-Additionally, this effort is contributing to the definition of a benchmark in ([add the link to KE repo](https://github.com/KE-UniLiv/CQ-benchmark/tree/main))
+Additionally, this effort is contributing to the definition of a benchmark in ((https://github.com/KE-UniLiv/CQ-benchmark/tree/main))

 | Datasets/ Ontologies | Num.
 CQs | Related Paper |
 |----------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|